samsherrawal/AzurePostGreSQLHOL/modules/module02a/secureAzurePG.md

 # Create admin users in Azure Database for PostgreSQL

-* In Azure Data Studio (or your preferred client tool), connect to your Azure Database for PostgreSQL server with the admin sign-in credentials.
+* In pgAdmin (or your preferred client tool), connect to your Azure Database for PostgreSQL server with the admin sign-in credentials.
 * Edit the following SQL code by replacing the placeholders with your username and password: